vlandham/captain_z/out/captain_z.md

 "End of the line," the guard sneered.

-He twirled a length of rope as he crossed over to the roof Captain Z and the children were now trapped on, still smiling a mean looking smile.
+He twirled a length of rope as he crossed over to the roof Captain Z and the children were now trapped on, laughing more as he got closer.

 Frantically, Captain Z patted her pockets to find something she could use to defend herself with.